-On Tuesday 28 April, 6.00pm – 8.00pm, the Bruntwood Prize hosted the fourth live online workshop with Dawn Walton with DIALOGUE AND SUBTEXT.
+On Tuesday 28 April 2015 The Bruntwood Prize hosted a livstream online workshop with Dawn Walton on DIALOGUE AND SUBTEXT.

 This workshop with award-winning director Dawn Walton, Artistic Director of Eclipse Theatre Company, explores what it means to write for actors, to give space in your writing for the drama to emerge and to question how you might convey subtext, emotion and dramatic action through your dialogue.
 Through a series of exercises and discussion, this workshop explores techniques to make the most of the skills an actor can bring to your work.

 We also two handouts that will enhance your experience of this workshop.

 These workshops are to inspire, provoke, challenge and support playwrights to create new work to submit for the 2015 Bruntwood Prize for Playwriting.